AI Doesn’t Make Social Media Audits Outdated. It Makes Human Listening More Important.

 Frame → Prototype →Test → Learn

-Crucially, it keeps validation anchored in human reality rather than model confidence.
+Crucially, this process keeps validation anchored in human reality rather than model confidence.
 It doesn’t just keep humans in the loop.
 It gives humans a reason to trust their own judgment over the machine’s.
 It helps you see the walls which is a prerequisite to getting past them.

 Where AI flattens innovation

-AI systems trained on existing data are fundamentally engines of interpolation.
-They’re built to find the most plausible path between what already exists.
-That’s what makes them sound so confident.
-They’re great at optimizing the room you’re already in with incremental improvements.
-This makes them structurally ill-suited for the leap to the adjacent possible: the space just beyond the walls of the known, close enough to reach but far enough that no algorithm has mapped it yet.
+AI systems trained on existing data are fundamentally prediction engines built to find the most plausible path between what already exists.
+That makes them ill suited for the leap to the adjacent possible: the space beyond the walls of the known, close enough to reach but too original for any model to have predicted.

-Anyone who has studied business recognizes the pattern.
-Organizations built on early innovations by visionary founders stagnate into small improvements and eked-out efficiencies, only to be upset by a startup that sees past the corporate walls entirely.
-AI, deployed as the primary innovation engine, accelerates that stagnation.
-It generates answers without discovery.
+Anyone who’s studied business recognizes the pattern.
+Organizations built on early innovations by visionary founders stagnate with small improvements and eked out efficiencies to be upset by a startup that sees past the corporate walls.

 Why design thinking helps (in practical terms)